Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/shaders/background.rst

    Background Shader.

 The *Background* shader node is used to add background light emission.
-This node should only be used for the world surface output; it is ignored in other cases.
+This node should only be used for the world surface output.

 Inputs